cloudmesh-community/book/chapters/devops/iac-terraform.md

 Terraform is from HashiCorp.
 The tool is written in Go, and so are the modules.
 Since most cloud providers have APIs and support for Go, modules have been written for most providers.
-The script of Terraform is called HCL (HashiCorp Configuration Language) is similar to YAML.
+The script of Terraform is called HCL(HashiCorp Configuration Language) is similar to YAML.
 Many code editors and IDEs have support for syntax highlighting and even refactoring.
-Terraform is a single binary, and runs the generated script remotely (without any master-slave configuration, or without any agents).
+Terraform is a single binary, and runs the generated script remotely -- without any master-slave configuration, or without any agents.

-The basic Terraform project script is a TF file (.tf).
-Other files you could encounter are plan file (.tfplan), or a state file (.tfstate).
+The basic Terraform project script is a TF file(.tf).
+Other files you could encounter are plan file(.tfplan), or a state file(.tfstate).

 ## Basic Terraform Script and commands

 A basic script could look like this.
 Create this script in a project folder.